1984 Sriharikota cyclone

-The 1984 Sriharikota cyclone, officially named Tropical Cyclone 03B, was the worst to hit the central east coast of India in 15 years.
-It brought intense flooding in the Indian state of Andhra Pradesh and Tamil Nadu, resulting in 604 fatalities.
-The short-lived storm was the second and most powerful of the 1984 North Indian Ocean cyclone season.
+The 1984 Sriharikota cyclone, officially named Tropical Cyclone 03B, was the worst to hit the central east coast of India in seven years.
+Its erratic movement along the coast of Andhra Pradesh brought intense flooding in the Indian states of Andhra Pradesh and Tamil Nadu, resulting in 604 fatalities.
+The short-lived storm was the most powerful of the 1984 North Indian Ocean cyclone season.

 Background

 In 1984, the North Indian Ocean saw two uneventful cyclones prior to November 9.
 Tropical Cyclone OIA formed in late May, which developed over the western Arabian Sea.
 This storm tracked west-southwest and into the Gulf of Aden.
 It struck about 65 km west of Berbera, Somalia, where it quickly dissipated.
 Cyclone OIA is the first documented and one of a few tropical cyclones to transit the Gulf of Aden since space satellites began tracking in 1966.
 There were no casualties or damage.

 On October 12, Tropical Cyclone 02B developed in the north-central Bay of Bengal.
 Due to the presence of Tropical Storm Susan in the South China Sea, it could not develop into a stronger storm.
 It followed a north–northwest path.
 The storm made landfall about 19 km south of Balasore, where it rapidly weakened and eventually dissipated.
 Heavy rains were reported but the storm did not cause damage.